illyanyc/technitrade/README.md

 5. Sentiment Analysis service
 6. Amazon RDS PostgreSQL server

-All events are triggered by AWS Cloudwatch
+All events are triggered by AWS Cloudwatch.
+AWS Lambda function handle all of the production python code.

-The docker container with Flask API services can be viewed here:
+The docker container with Flask API services and production code can be viewed here

 ## Flask API steps

-The steps by which the Flask API excecutes application workflow is outlines in the table below.
+The steps by which the Flask API executes application workflow is outlines in the table below.

 |   | Objective        | Action                                | Trigger                     |
 |---|------------------|---------------------------------------|-----------------------------|